 As with any negotiation, you should know what you're worth before you ask for more.
 Find out the market range for your job by doing research through compensation tools such as the Salary Wizard, then consider where you should fall within that range given your skills and accomplishments.

 It is not unheard of for a company to adjust a salary considerably when presented with better information about the value of a job.
 But some companies offer only modest increases, even for outstanding performance.
-Use the rumor mill and the human resources office to find out about what types of raises are customary.
-Just don’t ask your coworkers what they are earning.

 A cost-of-living increase that keeps pace with inflation is not a real raise.
 If inflation is 4 percent and your raise is 4 percent, you are just staying even.